Lily Maymac Shows Underboob In Tiny Bikini On Instagram

 Lily Maymac took to Instagram earlier today to share a new bikini pic.
 The swimsuit that she wore was super small and left her underboob showing.

 The social media sensation was spotted sitting on the edge of a bed.
-She took the selfie with her right hand while glancing at her phone screen.
+She took the selfie with her left hand while glancing at her phone screen.

 The bikini was an orange burnt color.
-The top had halter-style straps and two, rectangular pieces that covered the top half of her chest.
-Meanwhile, the bottoms were just as small.
+The top had halter-style straps and two, rectangular pieces that covered the top half of her breasts.
+Meanwhile, the bikini bottoms were just as small.
 These were tied on the right side of her hips, with the extra string trailing down her right side.
-The tags revealed that the swimsuit was from the brand, Sommer Swim.
+The tags revealed that the swimsuit was from the brand Sommer Swim.

-Lily tugged at her bikini top with her right hand and propped out her left knee.
-She sat on a white comforter.
-The bed had a black frame and was decorated with a light pink pillow.
+Lily tugged at her bikini top with her right hand and propped her right knee on her left.
+She sat on a black-framed bed which was decorated with a white comforter and a light pink pillow.

-The mirror that the stunner took the photo in was large, so much so that the reflection showed not just the model, but the high-ceilinged room.
+The mirror that the stunner took the photo in was large, so much so that the reflection showed not just the model, but the high-ceilinged room as well.
 The mirror also had a white, elaborate frame.

 In addition, the beauty wore her hair pulled back into a casual bun.
 She tilted her head up slightly and parted her lips slightly.
 Although her makeup was hard to discern, her dark liner on her lower lids could be seen.
 She also sported a manicure.
 And although she didn’t wear a necklace, she sported a bracelet and rings.